Keck-DataReductionPipelines/OsirisDRP/tests/README.md

 5. Temporarily place all .fits files that are needed by the .xml file into the test directory.
 Any rectification matrices should be deposited into ``tests/calib/``.
-You should also create a reference cube that is the "write answer" that will be tested against.
+You should also create a reference cube that is the "right answer" that will be tested against.

    These ``*.fits`` files are large and should not be checked into the git repository.
 Instead, these files should be loaded onto a data